 What’s it like to rehome a horse from us?
-Have a read through some testimonials from some of our carers.
+Here are a few lovely messages from some of our existing carers

 Phil and Paula with Sapphire

-It is just five months since Sapphire came to live with us and I can honsetly say we’ve never been so happy.
+“Since Sapphire came to live with us I can honsetly say we’ve never been so happy.
 She is everything the Sanctuary told us about her.
 Her manners are perfect, she’s very happy to work and is good with our other horses.

 Sapphire has been to several shows doing Novice Working Hunter and Showjumping.
 She has many rosettes already including one 1st place.
 We’ve been on two fun rides when she acts like a child in a sweet shop.
 It seems to be very new to her.
 We adore her, we feel like we’ve won the lottery.
 P.S.
 We’ve recommended you to several people already.”